MirageTurtle/Notes/Introduction to Computer Systems/Note.md

 #### Machine/Assembly Code View

-- PC: Program counter, actually address of next instruction, which is called "RIP" for x86-64.
+- PC: Program counter, actually address of next instruction, which is called "RIP" (`%rip`) for x86-64.
 - Register file: heavily used program data
 - Condition code: store status information about most recent arithmetic or logical operation for conditional branching.
 - Memory: Byte addressable array for code and user data.